austind9999/Taskerbot/README.rst

 - **Refreshing the list of moderators/removal reasons**:

-  Taskerbot loads the subreddit's list of moderators and removal reasons at startup.
+  TaskerbotRecode loads the subreddit's list of moderators and removal reasons at startup.
 To refresh these, send Taskerbot a message containing ``!refresh Subreddit`` (e.g. ``!refresh memes`` to reload ``/r/memes``'s configuration).